-Never use your other go-to cleaning products on stainless steel, like oven cleaners or chlorine-based cleaners.
+Never use your other cleaning products on stainless steel, like oven cleaners or chlorine-based cleaners.
 They are harsh and abrasive and can permanently damage your stainless steel.
 You also may have run across many other ways to clean stainless steel—including using furniture polish, flour, or glass cleaner, for example—and though there may be merit to these methods, they could be messy to use and require other precautions.

 Stainless Steel Cleaner and Polish

 - 1 1/3 cups white vinegar